Nicky Hunt: Crewe Alexandra

 On 31 July 2018, Hunt joined Crewe Alexandra on a one-year deal after a successful trial.
 He made his first-team debut on 4 August as a 29th-minute substitute for George Ray in a 6–0 win over Morecambe.
 He signed a new one-year deal in May 2019.
-On 12 October 2019, he scored his first and ultimately only Crewe goal in a 4-2 win at Carlisle United.
+On 12 October 2019, he scored his first and ultimately only Crewe goal in a 4–2 win at Carlisle United.
 He was released at the end of the season.

 Darlington

 Hunt joined Darlington in July 2020.
 On 10 November, in a match against Boston United, Hunt lost consciousness following a collision with another player and received treatment on the pitch for more than an hour before being taken to hospital; the match was abandoned.
 After scans on his head and neck, Hunt was released from the hospital the following morning.
-He was able to return to action at the end of the month, finished the truncated season with 16 appearances in all competitions, and was released when his contract expired.
+He was able to return to action at the end of the month, finishing the truncated season with 16 appearances in all competitions, and was released when his contract expired.